Vital Records Online

 required documents

-What Documents Are Required to Order State of Indiana Birth Certificates?
+What Documents Are Required to Order an Indiana Birth Certificate?

 The Indiana Department of Health requires all applicants to provide proof of their identity, such as a state-issued driver’s license or U.S. passport.
 The table below provides the necessary information and acceptable IDs required to obtain certified copies of a birth certificate in Indiana.